chris-madden/Javascript-Graphics-Programming-Project-3rd-Year/README.md

 Kill squares by shooting bullets from ship.

-If sqaures hit your ship or reach the ground it's game over
+If squares hit your ship or reach the ground it's game over

 You will get points for each square you shoot.